 Let me give you an example of this from my own experience.
 Back when I was running Intelligent Games, we used to offer teams a timely delivery bonus if they finished on schedule.
 However, employee motivation was only one factor in timely delivery.
 When the delivery date slipped, as it inevitably did, people saw their bonuses go up in smoke.
 It must have felt like getting a pay cut – not the original intention.

-More money may not motivate people as much as you think but taking it off the table certainly demotivates.
-In other words, what motivates people and what demotivates them are often in separate categories, according to Frederick Herzberg’s two-factor theory.
 A CEO’s job is to create a culture that promotes satisfaction and addresses the hygiene factors to avoid creating dissatisfaction.

 |Motivational factors||Hygiene factors|